There are legal rights in place for consumers if a business closes down. Find out what they are and how they can protect you and your money.

-If you have an item that is faulty, you should check the warranty of guarantee that came with the item to get it fixed or replaced.
+If you have an item that is faulty, you should check the warranty or guarantee that came with the item to get it fixed or replaced.

 You can also approach the administrators for a replacement but this is not guaranteed.

-If you still have unused vouchers, they will count as credit owed by the retailer.
+If you have unused gift cards or vouchers, they will count as credit owed by the retailer.